mikosama326/ontag/README.md

 Same as for 'list'

 ### play
-Plays a track or playlist in your default music player.
-Not working yet.
-Oops. :P
+Builds an M3U playlist with the results of a search and plays it.

 ### rate
-Allows you to set a rating to a track, and album, or whatever.
-Can't search through ratings yet.
-Oops. :P
+Allows you to set a rating to a track.
+There's no set scale to it, that's up to you.
+But it must be an integer.

 ~~~~
-rate [some query] <rating> #also not quite ready yet.
-Sorry.
+rate [search-criteria as in 'list'] <rating>
 ~~~~

 ### config
 Opens up the config file in your default text editor.

 Stuff you can configure at the moment:
-+ **Library path**: The path to the folder that contains all your music.
++ **Library path** (LIBPATH): The path to the folder that contains all your music.
++ **Log file locations** (GOODLOG and BADLOG): the two files where all normal behavior and errors are recorded respectively

 ### synonym
 Allows you to add a synonym to a term.
 Like: